Complexes of stable $\infty$-categories

 of vector spaces subject to the conditions \begin{enumerate}[label=\arabic*.] \item $d^2 = 0$, \item $\delta^2 = 0$, \item for every $0 \le k \le n$, the endomorphisms $\id - d \delta$ and $\id - \delta d$ of $A_k$ are invertible. \end{enumerate} \end{thm}

-\begin{proof} The stratification of $\CC^n$ given by the coordinate hyperplanes, their intersections and complements is a refinement of the stratification \eqref{eq:perverse-cn}.
+\begin{proof} The stratification of $\CC^n$ given by the coordinate hyperplanes, their intersections and the complements is a refinement of the stratification \eqref{eq:perverse-cn}.
 By \Cref{thm:perverse-cube} below, a perverse sheaf on $\CC^n$ with the former stratification amounts to a certain cube of linear maps.
-One readily finds that a perverse sheaf also defines a perverse sheaf on the latter stratification of $\CC^n$ if and only if all entries of this cube vanish, except for a sequence of entries as in \eqref{eq:perverse_cnA}. \end{proof}
+One readily finds that such a perverse sheaf also defines a perverse sheaf with respect to the stratification \eqref{eq:perverse-cn} if and only if all entries of this cube vanish, except for a sequence of entries as in \eqref{eq:perverse_cnA}. \end{proof}

 Alternatively, \Cref{thm:perverse-cn} can also be directly deduced from iterated application of Beilinson's gluing formula for categories of perverse sheaves (\cite{beilinson:howtoglue}).

 \begin{rem} We explain how to interpret the linear algebraic data from Theorem \ref{thm:perverse-cn} geometrically, in terms of the corresponding perverse sheaf as a constructible sheaf $\F$ valued in the $\infty$-category of cochain complexes of vector spaces, in analogy to Remark \ref{rem:geometric}.
 As in Remark \ref{rem:geometric}, we assemble the linear algebraic data into a diagram